-Interventions to Increase Interest in Mathematics
+Interventions to Increase Interest in Mathematics (completed)

 The long-term objective is to make mathematics and science at school an exciting experience that boosts interest.
 To this purpose, we have developed example choice as an intervention to increase interest.
 This intervention is derived from social psychological principles.
 Besides example choice, we examine different other interventions.